matteo-pellegrini/LatInfLexi/data_sheet.md

 -   BCP-47 language tag: lat
 -   Language variety description: Latin, mostly as spoken in the Classical, Pre-Classical and Post-Classical times

-**Does the data pertain to specific dialects, geographical locations, genre, etc ?**

 **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?**